zeek/zeek/scripts/base/init-bare.zeek.rst

    Computed entropy values.
 The record captures a number of measures that are computed in parallel.
 See `A Pseudorandom Number Sequence Test Program
-   <http://www.fourmilab.ch/random>`_ for more information, Bro uses the same
+   <http://www.fourmilab.ch/random>`_ for more information, Zeek uses the same
    code.

    .. zeek:see:: entropy_test_add entropy_test_finish entropy_test_init find_entropy